 protection, monitoring, and control of transmission lines and

-The Proposed Project would be located within the existing West of Devers
+The Project will be located within the existing West of Devers

 right-of way corridor in incorporated and unincorporated areas of

 Riverside and San Bernardino Counties.
 The ROW passes through the

-reservation trust land of the Morongo Band of Mission Indians
+reservation trust land of the Morongo Band of Mission Indians and

 Loma Linda, Palm Springs, Rancho Cucamonga, Redlands, San Bernardino,